 Learn about the alternate aims and audiences of informational and argumentative writings through questioning, analysis, and evaluation; apply to your own writing of problem/solution, argumentative, and critical essays.
-Study literature of various genres, developing the skills to determine the author's intent and to recognize the techniques used to achieve that goal; apply these techniques in your own speaking and writing.
+Study literature of various genres, developing the skills to determine the author's intent and to recognize the techniques

-Getting a Head Start: Pathways for Chaparral High School Students
+Getting a Head Start: Pathways for Santa Teresa High School Students

 The next few pages of your pre-registration book for 2007-2008 are devoted to opportunities that offer you a head start on preparing for your future career.
 Each of these pathways consists of at least three sequential courses designed to teach you the concepts and skills needed to earn a nationally recognized professional certification.
 Additionally, each of these pathways is linked to the Dona Ana Community College, so you will earn college and graduation credits at the same time.
 Some of the courses are offered on campus and some require you to go to Dona Ana Community College your junior and senior year.
-Currently, Chaparral High School offers the following pathways in these clusters:
+Currently, Santa Teresa High School offers the following pathways in these clusters: